protomaps/docs/deploy/cloudflare.md

 Uploading via Web UI is limited to 300 MB.

-Use [rclone](https://rclone.org/downloads/) to upload larger PMTiles archives to R2.
+Use [rclone](https://rclone.org/downloads/) to upload larger PMTiles archives to R2 (you can use the `rclone/rclone` docker image in order to avoid installation, the config is at `/etc/rclone` for mounting).
+In order to use rclone you'll need to create an API key.
+Copy the "Access Key ID", the "Secret Access Key" and the "Endpoints for S3 clients" from the API key creation screen.
+Run the following commands:
+1. `rclone config` and follow the on screen questions, the endpoint should be something like: `https://<ACCOUNT_ID>.r2.cloudflarestorage.com/`
+2. `rclone copy your.pmtiles <the name you gave the above rclone configuration>:<BUCKET_NAME> --s3-no-check-bucket` to upload the file to the root of the bucket

 Name your uploads to storage with the `.pmtiles` extension.
-Your tile requests to the Workers URL will look like `/FILENAME/0/0/0.ext` for the archive `FILENAME.pmtiles`.
+Your tile requests to the Workers URL will look like `/FILENAME/0/0/0.<mvt | png>` for the archive `FILENAME.pmtiles`.

 ### 2. Create Worker with Web Console

-1. In the Workers tab of the Cloudflare dashboard, choose **Create a Service**.
+1. In the Workers left menu of the Cloudflare dashboard, choose **Create Worker**.

+2. It will ask you to deploy it first before you can edit the code, click **Deploy**

+3. Paste in this code from: [index.js](https://protomaps.github.io/PMTiles/index.js).

-2. Leave the default **HTTP handler** option.
+4. Leave the default **HTTP handler** option.

+5. Choose **Save and Deploy** and leave the code editing window.

+6. Select the newly create worker from the workers list

-3. in Settings for your worker, choose Variables > R2 Bucket Bindings > **Add Binding**.
+7. In Settings of your worker, choose Variables > R2 Bucket Bindings > **Add Binding**.

   * Create variable with name `BUCKET` and select your R2 bucket from Step 1.

   * Choose **Save and Deploy**.

-4. in **Quick Edit**, paste in this code: [index.js](https://protomaps.github.io/PMTiles/index.js).

-  * Choose **Save and Deploy**.

 Your worker should now be active at its `*.workers.dev` domain.

-Make a request for `/FILENAME/0/0/0.EXT` to verify tiles are served.
+Make a request for `<ACCOUNT_NAME>.workers.dev/<FILENAME>/0/0/0.<mvt | png>` to verify tiles are served.

 ### Alternative: Use Wrangler